-Consistently with the assumption that the nutrient sources in litter (mainly plant biomass) remain the same across the year while soil experiences the seasonal input of photosynthates, the seasonality of transcription is substantially higher in soil, which applies both for total transcription (Žifčáková et al., 2016) and expression of CAZymes.
-The production of GH and AA by Ascomycota and Basidiomycota increased in winter in line with the decrease of expression of genes related to ECM symbiosis (Žifčáková et al., 2016) which indicates lower activity of the ECM fungi that are mainly Basidiomycetes.
+Consistent with the assumption that the nutrient sources in litter (mainly plant biomass) remain the same across the year while soil experiences the seasonal input of photosynthates, the seasonality of transcription is substantially higher in soil, which applies both for total transcription (Žifčáková et al., 2016) and expression of CAZymes.
+The production of GH and AA by Ascomycota and Basidiomycota increased in winter is consistent with the decrease of expression of genes related to ECM symbiosis (Žifčáková et al., 2016), indicating lower activity of the ECM fungi, mainly Basidiomycetes.
 Alongside, the relative contribution to CAZyme expression increased for bacteria and Ascomycota.
-This may either indicate the relief of inhibition of nonmycorrhizal microorganisms due to the Gadgill effect (Fernandez and Kennedy 2016), or simply the decrease of activity of ECM fungi.
-The fact that activity of enzymes, mobilizing storage compounds – starch, glycogen and trehalose – increases highly in winter soil indicates that this is likely the time of nutrient limitation when biomass needs to be maintained at the costs of metabolic reserves.
-The use of trehalose and mannitol as energy reserves by ECM during winter starvation was already observed (Druebert et al., 2009; Nehls 2008).
+This observation may either indicate the relief of inhibition of nonmycorrhizal microorganisms due to the Gadgill effect (Fernandez and Kennedy 2016) or simply the decrease of activity of ECM fungi.
+The observation of the increase in activity of enzymes associated with mobilizing storage compounds – starch, glycogen and trehalose in winter soil indicates that this is likely a time of nutrient limitation and biomass may need to be maintained at the costs of metabolic reserves.
+The use of trehalose and mannitol as energy reserves by ECM during winter starvation has been previously observed (Druebert et al., 2009; Nehls 2008).

 Contrary to expectations, the microbial communities in soil did not switch from the utilization of simple C compounds in summer to complex carbohydrates in winter.
-Instead, the expression of enzymes degrading lignin, cellulose and xylan was higher in summer.
-Although it was shown that summer microbial community is more adapted to utilization of labile C sources such as root exudates (Dennis et al., 2010; Jones et al., 2009) experiments indicate that labile substrates may prime decomposition of recalcitrant SOM (Kuzyakov 2010).
-Simple C was demonstrated to fuel the decomposition of organic matter by ECM fungi in their search for organic N (Lindahl and Tunlid 2015) in line with the hypothesis about the priming effect of rhizodeposited C on OM decomposition, formulated previously (Talbot et al., 2008).
-Our results indicate that C priming may be essential for decomposition of complex biopolymers by both Basidiomycete and Ascomycete fungi.
-The existence of this C priming effect is further supported by the results of (Štursová et al., 2014) who showed substantial decrease of decomposition following the termination of rhizodeposition as a result of large-scale defoliation of trees by bark beetles.
+Instead, the expression of enzymes degrading lignin, cellulose and xylan was increased in the summer.
+Although it was shown that summer microbial community is more adapted to utilization of labile C sources such as root exudates (Dennis et al., 2010; Jones et al., 2009), experiments indicate that labile substrates may prime decomposition of recalcitrant SOM (Kuzyakov 2010).
+Simple C has been demonstrated to fuel the decomposition of organic matter by ECM fungi in their search for organic N (Lindahl and Tunlid 2015) and is consistent with the hypothesis that there is a priming effect of rhizodeposited C on OM decomposition (Talbot et al., 2008).
+Our results further support that C priming may be essential for the decomposition of complex biopolymers by both Basidiomycete and Ascomycete fungi.
+The existence of this C priming effect is further supported by the results of (Štursová et al., 2014), who showed substantial decrease of decomposition following the termination of rhizodeposition as a result of large-scale defoliation of trees by bark beetles.

 Conclusions

-Organisms in coniferous litter and soil possess a diverse set of enzymes that participate in decomposition of complex C compounds – glycoside hydrolases and auxiliary enzymes.
-Microorganisms are the most important producers of these enzymes with fungi strongly dominating transcription in litter and equal contribution of bacteria and fungi in soil.
-In contract to deciduous forest soils, microbial community composition remains stable across the year but gene transcription shows seasonality.
-Our results indicate that microbial biomass turnover is faster in summer than in winter and seasonality of gene transcription is especially high in soil.
-While the use of reserve compounds such as starch or trehalose is high in winter, summer is characterized by high expression of ligninolytic, cellulolytic and xylanolytic enzymes.
+Organisms in coniferous litter and soil possess a diverse set of enzymes that participate in decomposition of complex C compounds.
+Microorganisms are the most important producers of these enzymes, especially glycoside hydrolases and auxiliary enzymes, with fungi strongly dominating transcription in litter and equal contributions of bacteria and fungi in soil.
+In contrast to deciduous forest soils, microbial community composition remains stable across the year but gene transcription shows seasonality.
+Our results indicate that microbial biomass turnover is faster in summer than in winter, and seasonality of gene transcription is especially high in soil.
+While the use of reserve compounds such as starch or trehalose is high in winter, summer is characterized by high expression of ligninolytic, cellulolytic, and xylanolytic enzymes.
 This supports the hypothesis that priming by photosynthesis-derived C is necessary to support fungal decomposition of recalcitrant biopolymers.
 This paper also shows that metagenomics is not suitable for the analysis of ecosystem functioning since there is no correlation between gene and transcript abundance.

 Acknowledgements